Petchi-0106/Certificate/README.md

   🏆 Official and credible certificate for participating in a national-level space technology hackathon.

 ---
+## 🛠️ Workshops
+- **Embedded Software Development Workshop (9th Edition)**
+  Participated in a two-day hands-on workshop on Embedded Software Development, organized by the
+  Department of Computer Science and Engineering,
+  Sri Sivasubramaniya Nadar College of Engineering (SSNCE),
+  held during **08 – 09 August 2025**.
+---
 ## 📈 Skills & Achievements
 - Python Programming
 - Problem Solving